 Compensated outside activities: Instructions for submitting requests

-Prior to engaging in a compensated outside professional activity, such as consulting, faculty must provide advance notification to, and receive written approval from, their supervisor or supervisor’s designee.
+Prior to engaging in a compensated outside professional activity, such as consulting, full-time faculty members and classified employees must provide advance notification to, and receive written approval from, their supervisor or supervisor’s designee.
 This prior notification and approval process is completed in InfoEd.

 Go to the InfoEd website